 BEFORE WE CAN HAVE A SUBSTANTIAL CONVERSATION

-Before I can offer you any advice on your interest in real estate, new mandatory legislation requires that any licensed agent review with you, and explain to you, the Disclosure of Representation in Trade.
+Before I can offer you any advice on your interest in real estate, mandatory industry legislation introduced in 2018 requires that any licensed agent review with you, and explain to you, the Disclosure of Representation in Trade.
 This form explains the types of relationships you and I can have, and is designed with the intention of protecting the consumer's interests.
 This page is intended to provide a general overview of why the Government has implemented these requirements and what next steps for us would look like.

 Effective June 15, 2018, The Real Estate Council of British Columbia (RECBC) has made changes to the disclosure requirements of its Real Estate Licensees.
 These new disclosure requirements are meant to help ensure that all consumers have the information they need to make informed decisions in a real estate transaction.

 Under the new RECBC requirements, all Real Estate Licensees (Realtor®) must make disclosures about the intent of providing services to a consumer earlier than had previously been the norm in the Industry.
 The Disclosure of Representation in Trading Services and the Disclosure of Risks to Unrepresented Parties detail the changes to the practices that licensees follow with clients.

 These forms will:

 1. clearly explain to consumers the difference between being represented and unrepresented, and;

 2. which of those options they are being offered by the licensee who is providing them with the form.